 The Jumping Bristletail (aka jumping silverfish) is a subspecies of Bristletail Silverfish.
 These are some of the smallest silverfish measuring just under an inch.
 Their smooth bodies are either silver or black, with no defining markings.
 Like regular Bristletails, they’re probably not causing problems in your home.
 They prefer to live outside under rocks and trees.
 A Jumping Bristletail gets most of its cellulose from decaying leaves.

+Silverfish are insects found in all 50 states.
+So, it is very common for a few to make their way indoors, particularly if they find a food source.
+If they locate food and the conditions are just right, they move in permanently and begin breeding.
 If this happens, you may notice a few insects as your first sign.
 They may be in the bathroom or another damp area or near a food source, such as books, wallpaper, lumber, newspapers, cereal boxes, or bags of flour.
 If you see a few silverfish in one area, look more closely for an infestation.
 When silverfish molt, they leave behind a casing (shed skin), which may be near the area where they eat.
 Their feces are small dots that look similar to pepper.

 You may also see these near areas where they have been eating.
-Places where they have been invading will have yellow stains, especially on clothes and papers.
+Places, where they have been invading, will have yellow stains, especially on clothes and papers.
 If you spot small holes in your flour bags, cereal boxes, curtains, or books, these can be signs of silverfish.
 If you look at the area where the hole leads, you may find the insects themselves.
 Silverfish are nocturnal, so you are most likely to spot them and signs of their activity at night.
 They are likely to live in damp, dark, and quiet places, such as bathrooms, attics, basements, closets, storage rooms, and some kitchen cabinets.